Deformable-Object-Tracking-HTWG/Report/chapter3.md

 # Results and Evaluation

-In this chapter we want to describe our evaluation
+In this chapter we want to describe our evaluation process.
+It was a challenge to come up with metrics which can accurately measure the tracking performance.
+All the metrics used in the three papers of TAPIR, CoTracker and SpatialTracker did not fit really well for our purpose.
+In the end, we agreed on two metrics which we will describe in the first place.
+Afterwards, the results of each metric are discussed.
+In addition, the runtime is evaluated.

 ## Metrics